 Our historian Brian Dickey has put together a range of resources including:

-- PDF – A brief history of Holy Trinity (download here)
+- PDF – Trinity Church Adelaide: A Short History (download here)

 - Book – Holy Trinity Adelaide 1836-2012 (download below)